Robby Wells: 2020

 In 2018, Wells filed with the Federal Election Commission to run for President in the 2020 Democratic Party primary.
 He filed in person at the office of Secretary of State Bill Gardner to enter the New Hampshire Democratic primary on November 13, 2019.
 He then went on to get on the ballot in the Texas and Louisiana Democratic primaries.
+Starting in 2019, Wells has publicly associated himself with AllatRa, a new religious movement of Ukrainian origin.

 2024

 In February 2024, Wells announced he would run for the United States House of Representatives in Virginia's 6th district.

 Wells was also available as a write-in presidential candidate in eight states along with vice-presidential running mate (and Party Party founder) Tony Jones.

 The Wells/Jones Party Party ticket had ballot access in Rhode Island (4 electors) and appeared in the fourth slot on the 2024 Rhode Island presidential ballot.